MediaCrush/MediaCrush/docs/mediacrush.js.md

 This defaults to `https://mediacru.sh`.
 You may modify it to use alternate MediaCrush instances.

+### MediaCrush.maxMediaWidth

+Set to -1 (default) for unbounded width.
+Set to any other value to cause MediaCrush to limit the width of embedded media to the specified value, in pixels.

+### MediaCrush.maxMediaHeight

+Set to -1 (default) for unbounded height.
+Set to any other value to cause MediaCrush to limit the height of embedded media to the specified value, in pixels.

+### MediaCrush.preserveAspectRatio

+When true (default), and embedded media has to be limited by maxMediaWidth or maxMediaHeight, mediacrush.js will preserve the aspect ratio of the embedded media upon scaling it down.

 ### MediaCrush.version

 Returns the current version (integer) of the API and the mediacrush.js script.